 2 to contribute to this work.

-Attachment (to Resolution 29 (Rev. Geneva 2022))
+Attachment (to Resolution 29 (Rev. New Delhi, 2024))

 Suggested guidelines for administrations and international telecommunication operators or operating agencies authorized by Member States for consultation on alternative calling procedures

 In the interest of global development of international telecommunications, it is desirable for administrations and international telecommunication operators or operating agencies authorized by Member States to cooperate with others and to take a collaborative approach to ensure connectivity of country codes, where a preferable option is the selective blocking of particular international numbers, authorized on a case-by-case basis by national regulators.